Now Just Where Did This Come From?

 While safe in town the recreational prospector who is mostly homebound watching the news and checking out weather channels can rest assured that the more snow that melts, the more opportunity there is to wash down the gold that is unearthed regularly through the spring runoff.

 Right outside Great Falls it was reported that there are 9 culverts on the road up to Hughesville, and old mining town that act as perfect sluices with the snow melting pushes the heavy gold to the nooks and crannies of the metal tubes so a prospector just doesn't have to work too hard to garner the gold.

 Try it out, see what you can find because the entire state of Montana is full of gold and it is our heritage to access our natural resources this way.
 May all that glitters be in your gold pan soon.

 Infusing new ideas into your Prospecting Plans for 2019

 You ask yourself, "Just where might I go this year to find gemstones, gold and fossils in Montana for the season?"
 Getting new ideas are sometimes in store for the freshness, fun and adventure.

-Here's a tip...go to some gem and mineral shows and talk.
-Ask questions.
+Here's a tip...go to some gem and mineral shows and talk (even though you have to wait until next year to go) Ask questions.
 See where the interest is for finding stones in our state.
 People are always willing to share their latest pursuits.

 You will find conversations over tables one for listening or one for curiosity.
 Either way you look at it, you will get leads as to where to strike a pick for digging frenzy.
 There are plenty of shows listed to check out.
 See what you can find.
 I know I will come up with lots by doing just this.